MehdiMahmoodi/Github_StepByStep/README.md

 1-	 Create an account on git.
 It is free and straight forward process

-2-	 Sign into your git and click on repositories [click here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Creat%20New%20Repo/Step-1%262.pdf)
+2-	 Sign into your git and click on repositories, then click on NEW icon (the position of this icon may change based on Git version) [click here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Creat%20New%20Repo/Step-1%262.pdf)

 3-	Click on NEW icon (the position of this icon may change based on Git version) {Click Here] (Step-2)